 If you are reading this page, you are probably interested in the best possible way to easily run thousands of Amiga games, which are now available from legal download sites.
 In this case, one would have to mention the Amiga Forever package from Cloanto, which not only tightly integrates with (Win)UAE, (Win)Fellow and AROS, but also includes games, demoscene productions, a search-engine and database, auto-updates, and a lot more.
 While you might be able to find the individual files online, configuring the emulation is not a simple task, and Amiga Forever makes running a game (or an original Amiga system configuration) as simple as a mouse click, while also helping you find and run more games, and keep the various emulation components up to date.
 Sophisticated title authoring features are included for power users, which make it possible to describe and configure Amiga content in a durable way.

-Cloanto has been an Amiga developer since 1986, and has publicly endorsed both AROS as a Kickstart replacement and a more open approach to the original Kickstart ROMs..
-At the same time, Cloanto is licensed to include the original Kickstart ROMs and other OS files in Amiga Forever, and they even had a license to the Amiga patents, which helped keep Amiga emulation legal in difficult years (the topic was quite debated in the late 1990s).
+Cloanto has been an Amiga developer since 1986, and has been officially publishing the Kickstart ROMs and other OS files in Amiga Forever since 1997, which helped support aging Amiga hardware and keep Amiga emulation legal in difficult years (the topic was quite debated in the late 1990s).
+They even had a license to the Amiga patents.
 By supporting Amiga Forever you not only get a quality package, but you support the ongoing efforts of a long-time Amiga friend and contribute to the growth of legal Amiga emulation efforts.

 Downloading Amiga "Kickstart ROMs"